 In the Bible, peace and justice are never separated.
 Peace is never simply the absence of war, it is the active presence of justice.
 It has to do with human fulfilment, with liberation, with wholeness, with a meaningful life and well-being, not only for the individual, but for the community as a whole.
 The prophets speak of peace as the offspring of justice.

-Social and environmental justice and advocacy is also a key part of how we “engage faithfully with the world” as expressed in our Diocesan Mission statement.
+Social, Indigenous, and Environmental justice and advocacy is also a key part of how we “engage faithfully with the world”